bmullan/lxd-bitnami-apps/README.md

 Accept all the default answers...

-When the installation is Complete use your Host's Web Browser and point it to that LXD Containers 10.x.x.x IP address and you should be presented with your newly installed Bitnami Application's Web Page.
+When the installation is complete (3-5 minutes) use your Host's Web Browser and point it to that LXD Containers 10.x.x.x IP address and *you should be presented with your newly installed Bitnami Application's Web Page*.